A resource for vision professionals and people with low vision, to help them understand and deal with vision impairment

 The characteristic effect of damage to those pathways is again visual field defects.
 Just like damage to the retina, they can be totally blind areas, or they can be less severe, just causing areas that have reduced sensitivity to light, contrast and detail.

-Damage to the vision part of the brain is very different.
-Because the nerve fibres reorganised themselves at the optic chiasm, damaging one side of your occipital lobe will cause loss of vision (field loss) in just one side of your vision, but it will happen in both eyes.
-The most common cause of this sort of vision loss is a stroke damaging part of the brain, or a brain injury.
+That means that damage to just one side of your brain will cause loss of vision (field loss) in just one side of your vision, but it will happen in both eyes.
+Depending on how extensive the damage is, and exactly what part of the brain it’s in, the result can be partial or total loss of vision in one hemifield.
+The most common cause of this sort of vision loss is a stroke damaging part of the brain, or a traumatic brain injury.

 People with loss of one side of their vision (one hemifield) often have a profound sense that they are blind in one eye, rather than blind on one side.

 In practical terms, the effects are similar to the visual field impairments that we talked about in the ‘back of the eye’ section (above).
-But the tendency for the field defects to be mostly or totally on one side means people have the potential to learn to use the relatively normal other side of their vision better to compensate.
+But the tendency for the field defects to be mostly or totally on one side means people may have the potential to learn to use the relatively normal other side of their vision better to compensate.

 Image supplied by author, permission given by subject.

 In talking about vision impairment, I’ve been mostly dealing with each aspect — detail, contrast, brightness, visual field — separately, considering them in turn.
-But the reality for most people is their vision has a mixture of those impairments.
+But the reality for many people is their vision has a mixture of those impairments.
 Many conditions affect more than one aspect of your vision, and even if you have a condition that affects just one of those aspects, you might also have more than one condition — for instance, having a macular hole but also a cataract.

 The image above is a scan I made from a roll of negatives that unfortunately had been water damaged.
 Even a master of Photoshop isn’t going to be able to make much of it!
 But I’ve kept the image, because I think it’s a wonderful illustration of why we can’t use visual acuity (the eye chart) as the be-all and end-all measure of how good or bad our vision is.

-What I find most interesting is that the actual sharpness of the image isn’t that bad.
-I can recognise the face of my friend, I can see the pattern on his shirt, and if there was an eye chart on the wall behind him I reckon I’d be able to read it pretty well.
+What I find most interesting is that the actual sharpness of the image isn’t that bad: I can recognise the face of my friend; I can see the pattern on his shirt; and if there was an eye chart on the wall behind him I reckon I’d be able to read it pretty well.
 But despite that, the overall picture is terrible, with poor contrast, large absolute field defects, smaller relative field defects, and multiple tiny field defects starting to interfere with the view of his face.